FAQs About Advocate For Cats

 • Children must not contact the pet for half an hour after the application of the product.

-• Do not use the product on an open wound or near to the eyes.
+• Do not use the product on an open wound or near the eyes.

 • At any point of time, the cat shouldn’t ingest the solution.